WestonSF/ArcGISEnterpriseToolkit/ReadMe.md

 built-in or enteprise users.

 #### Download Feature Layer
-Downloads a feature layer from an ArcGIS Online site and optionally updates an existing dataset.
+Downloads a feature service (As file geodatabase, Shapefile or CSV) from a portal site and optionally updates an existing dataset.
 Two update options:

 * Existing Mode - Will delete and append records, so field names need to be the same.